miloszbednarzak/gym-gripper/README.md

-# Deep Learning in Simulated Action Conditions of the Robotic Grasping Arm
+# Deep Learning in Simulated Acting Conditions of the Robotic Grasping Arm
-## Master deegree work code
+## Master thesis code

 In preparation